 Today, the majority of children and adolescents diagnosed with pediatric brain tumors will survive into adulthood.
 However, many of them will face physical, psychological, social and intellectual challenges related to their treatment and will require ongoing assessment and specialized care.

-To address the needs of this growing community of brain tumor survivors, Dana-Farber/Boston Children’s Cancer and Blood Disorders Center established the Stop & Shop Family Pediatric Neuro-Oncology Outcomes Clinic.
+To address the needs of this growing community of brain tumor survivors, Dana-Farber/Children's Hospital Cancer Care established the Stop & Shop Family Pediatric Neuro-Oncology Outcomes Clinic.

 Today, more than 1,000 pediatric brain tumor survivors of all ages are followed by the Outcomes Clinic, a multi-disciplinary program designed to address long-term health and social issues for families and survivors of childhood brain tumors.
 Some of the post-treatment services provided by the Outcomes Clinic include:

 - MRI scans to monitor for tumor recurrences

 - motor function evaluation and physical therapy